ArcGIS Online (AGOL) is Esri’s cloud platform

-Have you ever wanted to create interactive maps for your organization or for the whole world to see?
+Have you ever wanted to create interactive maps for your organization?
+How about for the whole world to see?

 With little effort, you can build them using Esri’s ArcGIS Online (AGOL).

 Let’s take a deep-dive into what Esri ArcGIS Online and cover topics such as:

 Chapter 1.
 Data in the Cloud